mattdmoore/homelab/obsidian/TuringPi/Hardware/BMC.md

 [Docs](https://docs.turingpi.com/docs/turing-pi2-bmc-intro-specs)

 ## Flashing BMC Firmware Image to  MicroSD Card
+This step should only be necessary once, when upgrading firmware from v1.x to v.2 -- subsequent updates can be done OTA using the web terminal.
 1. [Download image](https://github.com/turing-machines/BMC-Firmware/suites/18382034790/artifacts/1064830863)
 2. Diskdump to SD card
 	Replace `if=` target with firmware .img file and `of=` target with the MicroSD card device obtained from `sudo fdisk -l`